datactor/Adaptive-Problem-Solving/README.md

 # Comprehensive Problem Solving and Pursuing Deep Dive to Rust Concepts

-This repository contains solutions to algorithmic problems, as well as in-depth conceptual explanations of Rust and PS in the broad sense.
+This repository contains solutions to algorithmic problems, as well as in-depth conceptual explanations of Rust.
+The PS stands for the acquisition of technological skills for problem-solving in the broad sense.

 ## Overview